 We gave each piece lots of space to allow for both freedom and movement.

 As you can see, our house is not perfect.
 Our three kids leave toys around and there are occasional fingerprints or crumbs.
 However, what matters is that everything in our minimalistic home is intentional and serves a daily purpose.
 We don’t rush to replace, but instead, use everything to its full capacity.
 When we decide to make purchases for the home, we do so slowly.

 Three main colors for the entire house

 Many people ask why minimalist tend to flock to these types of colors.
-The reason is because they are versatile and easy to match.
+The reason is in its versatility.
 Since minimalism focuses on scaling back to what’s important, basic colors do the best.
 Additionally, these colors are calming to us and provide a fresh space to live in.

 The blue and purple colors represent my son and daughters’ rooms.
 They have one accent wall each.
 The beige ash is our flooring and the green represents my plants.
 Together these colors live in harmony and we’re pretty happy with them.

 - Coffee table

 We’ve found these things either non-essential or hazardous to the children.
 Everything in our home is flush-mounted to the wall and we share one television.